Reze Explained: The Bomb Girl from Chainsaw Man — Complete Guide to Her Identity, Powers, and Tragic Story

 Her only known weakness is that she cannot cause explosions underwater.

-Reze’s combat power is terrifying—she killed several Public Safety agents and was feared even by the Typhoon Devil, a being of immense power.
+Reze’s combat power is terrifying — she kills several Public Safety agents and is feared even by the Typhoon Devil, a being of immense power.

 Inspiration and Symbolism Behind the Reze Arc